Can You Get Second Hand Smoke From A Vape? - Facts & Risks

 Second hand smoke exposure from an electronic cigarette is much less harmful than passively inhaling tobacco smoke.
 Let’s find out how they differ.

-Primarily, second hand vape aerosol and cigarette smoke differ in how they’re produced:
+Primarily, second hand vaping aerosol and cigarette smoke differ in how they’re produced:

-- Vape aerosol: Produced by vaporizing the e-liquid containing nicotine, flavors, and other additives.
+- E cigarette aerosol: Produced by vaporizing the e-liquid containing nicotine, flavors, and other additives.

 Now, studies show that burning a tobacco product and other chemicals in tobacco cigarettes exposes you and the people around you (via passive smoking) to many deadly carcinogens.